 5. Identity loss: Codependency often involves a loss of individual identity, as both partners become deeply intertwined and find it difficult to function independently.

-How can individuals break free from a codependent marriage and prioritize their own mental health and well-being?
+How can people break free from a codependent marriage and prioritize their own mental health and well-being?

 1. Recognize the signs: Acknowledge and understand the signs of codependency in your marriage.
 This may include excessive caretaking, low self-esteem, fear of abandonment, and difficulty setting boundaries.